 This guide will walk researchers though advanced legal research concepts.
 These subjects are particularly useful to students starting their summer employment or a new job.
 Those interested in a deeper exploration, may consider taking the Advanced Legal Research course.

 For state legislative histories, the process may be more complicated.
 Each state creates different materials during the lawmaking process and may store those materials differently.
 Start your research with a legislative history research guide for the state in question.
-These guides will typically provide a step-by-step approach to finding legislative history information in your jurisdiction.
+These guides typically provide a step-by-step approach to finding legislative history information in your jurisdiction.

 Federal regulation is important in a number of areas of law.
 There are great resources to help you get started when searching for federal regulatory material.